The Teen Idles

-The Teen Idles were an American hardcore punk band formed in Washington, D.C. in September 1979.
+The Teen Idles were an American hardcore punk band formed in Washington, D.C., in September 1979.
 Consisting of teenagers Nathan Strejcek, Geordie Grindle, Ian MacKaye and Jeff Nelson, they recorded two demo sessions and the 1980 Minor Disturbance EP before breaking up in November 1980.
 The influential independent record label Dischord Records was originally created with the sole purpose of releasing The Teen Idles Minor Disturbance 7" record.
 They were an early landmark in the D.C. hardcore movement, and MacKaye and Nelson would later form the seminal punk rock outfit Minor Threat.

 The Teen Idles were among the first punk groups from the early 1980s hardcore movement to break out of their regional scene to tour and sell nationally.
 Inspired by other American punk bands like the Cramps and Bad Brains, the Teen Idles' music was an early version of hardcore punk, and an attempt, in the words of MacKaye, "to get away from a really corrupted music".
 Their appearance, lyrics and musical style sought to revive a punk movement that they believed had lost its original zeal.

 History

 Formation

 In 1978, Washington teenager MacKaye discovered punk rock through a local college radio station, Georgetown University's WGTB.
-He met Nelson at Woodrow Wilson High School a classmate of his, after the latter set off a pipe bomb outside their school and MacKaye went to investigate.
+He met Nelson, a classmate of his at Woodrow Wilson High School, after Nelson set off a pipe bomb outside their school and MacKaye went to investigate.
 The two became friends and quickly discovered their shared interest in punk.
 MacKaye and Nelson saw their first punk show in January 1979—a benefit concert by the Cramps for WGTB.
 The concert inspired the pair; MacKaye later admitted, "It blew my mind because I saw for the first time this huge, totally invisible community that had gathered together for this tribal event. [...]
 I thought, 'This appeals to me.
 This is the world I think I can breathe in.
 This is what I need'".

 After seeing a Bad Brains concert, MacKaye and Nelson began playing in a punk band, The Slinkees, with school friends Grindle and Mark Sullivan.
 The Slinkees played a single show before Sullivan went to college.
 After a failed attempt to recruit MacKaye's friend Henry Garfield (later Henry Rollins), the band added Strejcek as the vocalist.
 The Slinkees soon renamed themselves the Teen Idles.
 After touring and practicing for several months, the band recorded two demo sessions at a local studio in February and April 1980, despite the engineer and a visiting band openly laughing as they recorded.
 They also began playing at house parties and pizza parlors, and opened for Bad Brains at an art gallery, in a dilapidated row house in the Adams-Morgan neighborhood, called Madam's Organ.